Martin Adámek, Clarinet

 To catch the audience: with a virtuosic dialogue between the very different timbres of the clarinet, cello, and piano; through the joy of making music together; through searching tirelessly for a shared sound.
 This is what makes Trio Catch stand out.
 It consists of Martin Adámek (clarinet), Eva Boesch (violoncello) and Sun-Young Nam (piano).

-The trio have worked with numerous composers throughout the twelve years of their collaboration, including Mark Andre, Georges Aperghis, Beat Furrer and Helmut Lachenmann, with whom they are also connected through various CD productions and radio recording projects.
+The trio have worked with numerous composers throughout the thirteen years of their collaboration, including Mark Andre, Georges Aperghis, Beat Furrer and Helmut Lachenmann, with whom they are also connected through various CD productions and radio recording projects.
 Trio Catch’s debut CD “in between” was released in 2014 on the col legno label, followed by the release of their second CD “Sanh” in 2016.
-Their new disc „As if“, released on Bastille Musique, was awarded the German Record Critics’ Award (Preis der deutschen Schallplattenkritik).
+In 2019 the label bastille musique released the CD "As if", which was awarded the German Record Critics’ Award (Preis der deutschen Schallplattenkritik), the Supersonic Award Luxembourg and the Clef d'Or de ResMusica in France.

 The trio won the Hermann and Milena Ebel prize in 2012, the Berenberg Kulturprize in 2014 and was awarded with the Dwight and Ursula Mamlok Prize in 2018.

 The trio are also involved in music education.
-From 2014 until 2018 they hold a teaching post at the Musikhochschule Hamburg, where they run workshops for students of composition as the ensemble in residence.
-They also taught the children’s composition workshop “Louder” at Klangspuren Schwaz.
+At Klangspuren Schwaz it taught young people in the children's composition workshop "lautstärker", at the Musikhochschule Hamburg it held a teaching position and regularly gives workshops for composers and interpreters at music colleges.
 In 2016, Trio Catch initiated “Ohrknacker”, their own series of workshop concerts.
 Each concert presents a selected piece of contemporary music, written especially for the trio.